aces/Loris/modules/dataquery/test/TestPlan.md

    1. Assert that: the condition now appears in the filter list.

-   2. Select your filed, filter, and enter your condition, and click `Submit`. assert that: `Add Condition` and `Import from CSV` buttons are now replaced by `Add "and" condition` and `Add "or" condition`.
+   2. Select your filter, and enter your condition, and click `Submit`. assert that: `Add Condition` and `Import from CSV` buttons are now replaced by `Add "and" condition` and `Add "or" condition`.

 - Assert that: the top-right corner is updated.